DawnScience/scisoft-core/uk.ac.diamond.scisoft.analysis/src/doc/Diamond_SciSoft_Analysis_User_Guide/source/2d_tools.rst

 .. image:: images/plot-tool-box-profile.png

 The box profile tool is the integral of vertical and horizontal intensities of a box drawn on the image.
-The box may be dragged around the image and multiple
+The box may be dragged around the image and multiple boxes added and compared.